-The University of Toronto Blackboard system will be used to support the course.
-You can log in from the website https://portal.utoronto.ca/webapps/portal/frameset.jsp with your UTORid.
-Lecture note will be posted on the Blackboard system prior to the lecture week either Friday or Saturday.
-However, lecture notes only allow you to follow the lectures in an easier way, and some materials discussed in class may not be included in the lecture notes.
-Any important information related to this course will be announced in the Blackboard and you are supposed to check the announcement regularly.
+The University of Toronto QUERCUS system will be used to support the course.
+You can log in from the website q.utoronto.ca with your UTORid.
+Lecture note will be posted online prior to the lecture week either Friday or Saturday.
+However, lecture notes only allow you to follow the lectures easily, and some materials discussed in class may not be included in lecture notes.
+Any important information related to this course will be announced online and you are supposed to check the announcement regularly.